binlf/tracedir/readme.md

 # dirtrace

 `dirtrace` is a utility tool designed to analyze and trace/print directory structures/trees.
-It provides a way to quickly get the shape of your directory and its contents.
+It provides a way to quickly get the shape/outline of your directory and its contents.
+It generates an LLM friendly output that you can copy and paste.

 ## Features